AP CSP: Questions About the Exam

 According to College Board policy, resubmission of performance tasks across any of the AP Exams isn't allowed.

 We understand that in rare circumstances an accommodation may need to be made.
 This would hold true for the Create performance task only in extreme circumstances (for example, if the student suffered a tragedy in early April after doing the work all year and wants to defer taking the exam until the following year).
-In that case, the resubmitted Create performance task will be scored with the current year’s rubric.
+In that case, the resubmitted Create performance task will be allowed and students will answer the written response prompts included on their end-of-course AP Exam.

 Read more

-The use of media (e.g., video, images, sound), data, information, evidence, or program code created by someone else in the creation of a program and/or a program code segment(s), without appropriate acknowledgment (i.e., through citation, through attribution, and/or by reference), is considered plagiarism.
-A student who commits plagiarism will receive a score of 0 on the performance task.
+The use of media (e.g., video, images, sound), data, information, evidence, or program code created by someone else or with generative AI tools in the creation of a program and/or a program code segment(s), without appropriate acknowledgment (i.e., through citation, through attribution, and/or by reference), is considered plagiarism.
+A student who commits plagiarism will receive a score of 0 on Create the performance task, including their responses to the written response prompts on the end-of-course AP Exam.

 Read more